EPCCed/2025-10-22_GreenHPC_Bham/episodes/hardware-efficiency.md

 ## Introduction

-The hardware used that makes up the HPC systems you are using is an important element to consider when looking to be a greener user of HPC.
+The hardware that makes up the HPC systems you are using is an important element to consider when looking to be a greener user of HPC.
 Indeed, for HPC systems located where carbon intensity of electricity generation is low, the hardware may be the dominant component of emissions associated with HPC system use.

 You will see how embodied carbon is a hidden cost when it comes to hardware and the different measures you can take to reduce the impact that the creation, destruction, and running of this hardware involves.
-More specifically, extending its lifetime and improving the efficiency of your hardware use are the main ways of reducing this impact.
+More specifically, extending hardware lifetime and improving the efficiency of your hardware use are the main ways of reducing this impact.

 ## Key concepts

 ### Embodied carbon

 The manufacturing of the device you are using to participate in this workshop produced carbon and disposing of it at the end of its life may release more.
-Embodied (or embedded) carbon is the amount of carbon emissions from the creation and disposal of a device.
+Embodied (or embedded) carbon is the amount of carbon emissions due to the creation and disposal of a device.

 When calculating the total carbon emissions for HPC services, both the carbon emissions associated with running the system as well as the embodied carbon of the system must be accounted for.